Skip to content

 Most routine ocular allergy (seasonal or perennial allergic conjunctivitis) is driven by IgE-mediated mast cell activation.
 The hallmark symptom is itching, with chemosis and redness largely mediated by histamine and related inflammatory mediators.
 Treatment focuses on two practical targets:

-• Antihistamine effect (H1 blockade): Rapid itch relief and reduction in chemosis and redness.
+• Antihistamine effect (H1 blockade): rapid itch relief and reduction in chemosis and redness.

-When to add a steroid
+When to add a steroid or escalate therapy

-Contact lenses and preservative exposure
+Contact lenses and preservative considerations

 Allergy Eye Drops